 Volunteering

 A central aspect of Unitarian Universalism is to restore balance to our community and the world.
-This translates to a firm commitment to social justice action, which traces back to our principles.
+This translates to a firm commitment to social justice action, which traces back to our values.
 Because every person is sacred and there is an interdependent web of all existence, we cannot turn away from injustice.

 Our justice work is more than just learning and sharing information.
 We aim to transform the world — and ourselves in the process.
 Social justice is woven throughout all of our programs, from religious education to worship to events.
 Our church leaders make programming and financial decisions based on our commitment to social justice.